Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 ### 5.0.0-preview - December 16, 2021
+### Breaking Changes:
-* **Breaking Change :** Removed all offline caching capabilities. [#135](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/135)
+* Removed all offline caching capabilities. [#135](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/135)
-* **Breaking Change :** Added support for parsing and using sync-token from push notifications received from Event Grid.
+* Added support for parsing and using sync-token from push notifications received from Event Grid.
 Using sync-token ensures that users get the latest key-values from App Configuration on any subsequent request.
 The following new APIs were added:
    ```csharp
    EventGridEventExtensions.TryCreatePushNotification(this EventGridEvent eventGridEvent, out PushNotification pushNotification)
    IConfigurationRefresher.ProcessPushNotification(PushNotification pushNotification, TimeSpan? maxDelay = null)